'It's Become Especially Relevant': Classes On Cryptocurrencies Booming On College Campuses

 NEW YORK (CBSNewYork) — There’s been a major boom in the number of colleges across the country letting students study cryptocurrencies, like Bitcoin, and the technology that makes them possible.

-CBS2’s Clark Fouraker checked out New York University, the first university in the nation to let students major in the new financial tech.
+CBS2’s Clark Fouraker checked out New York University, the first university in the nation to let students specialize in the new financial tech.

 Inside the Stern School of Business, the Bitcoin wave has taken hold.
 Professors had to move their class about cryptocurrencies and the blockchain technology they’re developed with to a bigger room.